CalebABG/CS414FinalProject-Arduino/README.md

 If you'd like a detailed breakdown of the project, the challenges, and the solutions, checkout the project report: [Final Project Report](writeups/project-breakdown.md)

-If you'd like to see a side-by-side demo of the app and bot together, checkout the demo on Youtube (coming soon!): [Final Project Demo](#)

 Most if not all project parts are listed below, so check them out if you're interested and want to take a go at building one!

 Thanks for checking out the repo, happy coding!